Sourangsu/Sourangsu/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Sourangsu.
 I am currently working full-time at Momentum Optics, Inc. as a Lead Optical Engineer.
 In general, my interests lie at the intersection of computer science, electromagnetics, optics, photonics, and advanced manufacturing.

-Nonetheless, I am also currently obsessed with Blockchain Technology and Cryptocurrency.
-Instead of crypto trading, I am interested to learn about its technical aspects and the technological advancements of the Blockchain.
-In the long run, I wish to get my hands dirty with coding some DApps. 😄 😄
+Please feel free to check out my repositories and see if you find anything useful...

-Since I love to do science, I support the idea behind the crytocurrency: Gridcoin.
-You can read all about Gridcoin [here](https://gridcoin.world/).
+Don't hesitate to reach me at sourangsu.bandyapadhyay@gmail.com if you think there might be some projects that would be interesting to me and we can collaborate on!